DitroniX/GTEM-Grid-Tie-Energy-Monitor/Code/GTEM-1_Test_ATM90E26_Basic_Calibration-Domoticz/README.md

 - Connect the GTEM board USB.
 The **platformio.ini** settings should auto select the right board ('Wemos D1 MINI ESP32'and auto detect the correct comm port.
    - Compile / Upload
    - Open the Serial Monitor
 - Press 'Reset' on the GTEM Board.
-Upon boot, you should see the Diagnostic Page appear in the monitor and values shown.
-Ignore the Press board reset to refresh.
+Upon boot, you should see the Diagnostic Page appear in the serial monitor and values shown.
+Press board reset to refresh.
    - Example Line Voltage (Urms 0x49): 0.01 V
    - Example Line Current (Irms 0x48): 0.01 A
    - Example Line Frequency (Freq 0x4C): 102.31 Hz